QiubyZhukhi/WordClock/README.md

 # WordClock by MarnoCell
 # Tutorial

-wmap.py and layout.py push to 0/sdcard/sl4a/scripts/WordClock/ and push clock.py to folder 0/sl4a/script/
+wmap.py and layout.py push to 0/sdcard/sl4a/scripts/WordClock/ and push clock.py to folder 0/sl4a/script/ open SL4A and Run clock.py